tiagoit/mv-final-capstone-project/README.md

   - Clone the backend repository `git clone git@github.com:tiagoit/mv-final-capstone-project.git`
   - Check the branch you want to serve, `development` is the default one.
   - Install gems `bundle install`
-  - This project uses PostgreSQL as RDBMS.
+  - This project uses PostgreSQL as RDBMS, it should have a user with the same name as your OS user and Superuser privileges, this project uses the database `real_estate_development` create it manually if needed.
   - Execute the migrations `rails db:migrate`
   - Start the local server `rails server -p 4000`
   - Query the API with a tool like Postman or serve the frontend.